-The main specialisms in psychology are clinical, counselling, educational, forensic, health, neuropsychology, occupational, sport and exercise, teaching and research.
+The main specialisms in psychology are clinical, counseling, educational, forensic, health, neuropsychology, occupational, sport and exercise, teaching and research.
 The wide choice of options in the Cardiff Met psychology degree allows you to specialize in any of these areas.
 Have a look at the British Psychology Society web site to find out more about these areas.

-The transferable skills gained from studying psychology prepares graduates for a range of career routes, which you may not immediately think of.
-The Higher Education Academy has gathered together a series of case studies which outline the types of careers that psychology graduates enter.
+The transferable skills gained from studying psychology prepares graduates for a range of career routes, which you may not immediately think of The Higher Education Academy has gathered together a series of case studies which outline the types of careers that psychology graduates enter.